rbuchberger/jekyll_picture_tag/docs/devs/contributing/code.md

 * Maintain "no configuration required" - a new user must be able to add JPT to their gemfile, bundle install, and start writing picture tags in their site without touching a yml file.

-* 100% test coverage (Meaning that when running the unit and integration tests together, every line of code in the `lib` folder must run at least once.)
+* Good test coverage, > 90%.
+Not every line must be tested, but every line that matters should be.

 * No failing tests